This guide provides a list of effective acne prevention and treatment options, as well as advice for improving the appearance of acne scars.

 Most doctors and dermatologists offer this treatment, as well as spas, and costs usually run about $100 to $500 per peel, depending on the type, strength, and where is it administered.

-Like some other treatments, “at-home” options are available, like Vichy’s Double Glow Peel Mask (about $35), and REN’s Glycol Lactic Radiance Renewal Mask (about $70).
+Like some other treatments, “at-home” options are available, like Vichy’s Double Glow Peel Mask, and REN’s Glycol Lactic Radiance Renewal Mask.
 However, it’s important to keep in mind that any over-the-counter peels will be much more mild than something you can get from a healthcare provider’s office.

 Types of Acne Scars